LouiseSteward/learn/newborn-care/text/quiz-06.md

 style: chapter test
 ---

+{% include metadata %}

-## Quiz 6: Feeding sick or high-risk infants
+# Quiz 6: Feeding sick or high-risk infants

 Please choose the *one*, most correct answer to each question or statement.